open-telemetry/opentelemetry-collector-contrib/exporter/datadogexporter/README.md

     site: datadoghq.eu
 ```

- If you want to use the OpenTelemetry Span Name as the Datadog Resource Name you can set the `span_name_as_resource_name` variable to `true` (default is `false`).
+ If you want to use the OpenTelemetry Span Name as the Datadog Resource Name you can set the `span_name_as_resource_name` configuration option to `true` (default is `false`).
 For more info on the downsides of this option check [this](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/1909) issue.

  ```yaml
 datadog: